 Blockchain has made it to the mainstream.
-Almost all major companies are researching and developing distributed ledger solutions and the governments are looking for ways of regulating this disruptive technology.
+Almost all major companies are researching and developing distributed ledger solutions while governments are looking for ways of regulating this disruptive technology.

 Digital assets seem to represent a large chunk of the market but only in the accompaniment of spectacular price performance.
 We’ve seen that if the prices are rather leveled, the whole market gets way less attention.

 All the known tech buzzwords: big data, machine learning, artificial intelligence, virtual and augmented reality, internet of things–are considered as technologies of the future but they are right here, right now.

 Look Around.
 The Technology Is Already a Large Part of Our Lives.

 We already have IoT factories.
 Machine learning algorithms power many platforms and devices we use today–from social media networks to smartphones–try typing “dog” in image search on your iPhone and you’ll get all the dog photos you’ve ever made.
 That’s purely an effect of machine learning used to allow computers to recognize images based on some patterns.